How to Explore South Lake Union, Seattle’s Tech Hub: Our Tips For First-Time Visitors

 South Lake Union’s buzzing dining scene has something for everyone.
 Whether you need a hearty breakfast before a sunrise paddle or a late-night spot for tacos and tequila, SLU won’t disappoint.

-For sea-smackingly fresh seafood and ice-cold beer, head to Duke’s Seafood to get your fill.
+Get your fill of sea-smackingly fresh seafood and ice-cold beer at Duke’s Seafood (1111 Fairview Ave N).
 Tuck into heaving platters of prawns, local Whidbey Island mussels, or Dungeness crab from Alaska.
-If you prefer land-based food, there are also grass-fed steaks and burgers on the menu and a full-service bar for drinks.
+If you prefer land-based food, we also saw grass-fed steaks and burgers on the menu and a full-service bar for drinks.

-When tequila calls, it’s time to head to Cactus South Lake Union.
+When tequila calls, it’s time to head to Cactus South Lake Union (350 Terry Ave N).
 Jostle with the Amazon crowd over killer margaritas and delicious American/Mexican southwestern-inspired cuisine.
-Tapas-style plates are ideal for sharing for an off-the-beaten-track brunch.
+We love their tapas-style plates, which are ideal for sharing for an off-the-beaten-track brunch.

-Rare steak and good red wine kind?
-Daniel’s Broiler is your best bet for top-notch steaks and award-winning wines.
+Is it a rare steak and good red wine kind of day?
+Daniel’s Broiler (809 Fairview Pl N) is the best bet around South Lake Union for top-notch steaks and award-winning wines.
 Tuck into USDA Prime Steaks, North Pacific King Salmon, and lobster tails against a backdrop of stunning lake views.
-Great for date night!
+We think this is a great spot for date night!

-Fresh seafood and beautiful views are on the menu at The White Swan Public House.
-Grab a picnic table overlooking the water and order some chowder, scallops, crab mac and cheese, finger-licking fish and chips, and fresh oysters.
+Fresh seafood and beautiful views are on the menu at The White Swan Public House (1001 Fairview Ave N).
+Grab a picnic table overlooking the water and order some chowder, scallops, finger-licking fish and chips, and fresh oysters.

-Have some old-school fun at Flatstick Pub, where you can unwind over a pint of local ale and a game of pinball.
+Have some old-school fun at Flatstick Pub (609 Westlake Ave N), where you can unwind over a pint of local ale and a game of pinball.
 Casual and laid-back are the orders of the day, as well as easy-eating grub like burgers and nachos.
+(We also had a ton of fun at their Pioneer Square location!)

-For something more sophisticated, head to the 14th-floor rooftop Mbar where you can lounge next to firepits on wraparound seating with panoramic views.
-The Middle Eastern–meets-Mediterranean cuisine pairs perfectly with a variety of fine wines from the bar.
+For something more sophisticated, head to the 14th-floor rooftop Mbar (400 Fairview Ave N), where you can lounge next to firepits on wraparound seating with panoramic views.
+The Middle Eastern-Mediterranean fusion pairs perfectly with a variety of fine wines from the bar.

 Where to stay